-43. Compliance with the Green Building Ordinance, OMC Chapter 18.02 c) The following information shall be submitted to the Bureau of Building for review and approval with the application for a building permit:
+43. Compliance with the Green Building Ordinance, OMC Chapter 18.02

 The applicant shall comply with the requirements of the California Green Building Standards (CALGreen) mandatory measures and the applicable requirements of the Green Building Ordinance, OMC Chapter 18.02.